 - The University’s Disability Support Officer will be included in the planning of the conference and utilized as a resource person for the local organizing committee (LOC).

-- The LOC will use the ‘Creating Accessible Events’ checklist as a planning tool (available on TASA Web)
+- The LOC will use the ‘Creating Accessible Events’ checklist as a planning tool

 - The registration forms will seek information about access requirements.
 Where participants have indicated they have access requirements, action is to be taken to follow up, identify requirements and provide appropriate information, venues or services.